A Girl Walks Home Alone at Night

-A Girl Walks Home Alone at Night (دختری در شب تنها به خانه میرود Dokhtari dar šab tanhâ be xâne miravad) is a 2014 Persian-language American Western horror film written and directed by Ana Lily Amirpour.
+A Girl Walks Home Alone at Night (دختری در شب تنها به خانه میرود Dokhtari dar šab tanhâ be xâne miravad) is a 2014 Farsi language Western horror film written and directed by Ana Lily Amirpour and produced in the United States.
 Promoted as "The first Iranian vampire Western", it stars Sheila Vand, Arash Marandi, Mozhan Marnò, Marshall Manesh, and Dominic Rains.
 It was financed in part by a crowdfunding campaign on Indiegogo.

 A Girl Walks Home Alone at Night takes place in "the Iranian ghost-town Bad City" and depicts the doings of "a lonesome vampire".
 It was filmed in Taft, California, in black-and-white.
 It was chosen to show in the "Next" program of the 2014 Sundance Film Festival.

 Plot

-A young, hardworking Iranian man named Arash lives with and takes care of his heroin-addicted father, Hossein.
-They are harassed by a cruel, drug-dealer pimp named Saeed, who seizes the young man's prized car in exchange for money the father owes him.
+A hard-working young Iranian man named Arash lives with and takes care of his heroin-addicted father, Hossein.
+They are harassed by a ruthless, drug-dealing pimp named Saeed, who seizes the young man's prized car in exchange for money the father owes him.
 In a crime of opportunity, Arash steals a pair of diamond earrings from the wealthy young woman he works for, Shaydah.

 Saeed comes across a strange young woman in a chador at night.
 She persuades Saeed to take her back to his apartment.
 While there, she grows long fangs and first bites off his finger, then goes for his neck, killing him.
 As she leaves, she passes by Arash, who has come to offer the earrings for his car.
 He finds Saeed dead, and takes back his car keys along with a suitcase of drugs and cash.
 Arash decides to sell the drugs, allowing him to quit his job working for Shaydah.
-Later, he goes to a costume party at a night club dressed up as Dracula, where he is persuaded by Shaydah into taking one of the ecstasy pills he is selling.
+Later, he goes to a costume party at a nightclub dressed up as Dracula, where he is persuaded by Shaydah into taking one of the ecstasy pills he is selling.
 Under the influence, he becomes disoriented, and ends up lost at night on the street.

 The woman with the chador spends her time listening to music alone in her apartment, skateboarding, or bedeviling pedestrians at night, until she comes across the lost Arash.
 He shows vulnerability and compassion, and she takes him to her home, where they listen to music, and she resists his exposed neck.
 They meet the next night, and she says that he does not know the terrible things she has done.
-He is unfazed, gives her the earrings and – at her request – pierces her ears with a safety pin, but she eventually leaves.
+He is unfazed, gives her the earrings and, at her request, pierces her ears with a safety pin, but she eventually leaves.